-Total revenues for 2013 reached €79.594.000 compared to €69.475.000 for 2012.
-The total revenues increased despite the continuing contraction of domestic demand; during the year the Company has expanded its sales in growing overseas markets, to mitigate the impact of the recession in the Cyprus economy.
+Total revenues for 2014 reached $\in$ 84.110.000 compared to $\in$ 79.594.000 for 2013.
+Revenues increased despite the continuing contraction of domestic demand, as during the course of the year the Company expanded its sales in overseas markets, mitigating the impact of the recession in the Cyprus economy.